 We have also changed our admissions policy (again) to prioritise all those on pupil premium regardless of where they live.
-Doing this will benefit not only local boys and those from disadvantaged circumstances but will, by widening the mix of students at the school, benefit everyone we educate.
+Doing this will benefit not only local boys and those from disadvantaged circumstances over the next four years - and there is also such high demand from parents for selective school places (an uncomfortable truth for some).
+Telford is also one of the most educationally disadvantaged boroughs in the country.
+In order to continue our but will, by widening the mix of students at the school, benefit everyone we educate.
 The outcome is that we will be increasing our annual pupil admission number from 105 to 135, which means an additional 30 places in each year group (years 7 to 11) from September 2021 onwards.
-By 2025, we will have created an extra 150 places at Haberdashers' Adams the greatest single expansion of pupil numbers in the four-century history of the school, with priority given to those from disadvantaged
+By 2025, we will have created an extra 150 places at Haberdashers' Adams the greatest single expansion of pupil numbers in the four-century history of the school, with priority given to those from disadvantaged areas.